When

 with a

-problem
+problem that

 leaves

-to be
+nothing to

-desired
+be desired

-mystery.
+of mystery.

 An